Kyriosity/read-write/readme+/pencraft/readme+/opuses/LN-view.md

-🚧🚧🚧 ...
-DRAFT ... 🚧🚧🚧

 # Lotus Notes - "This used to be my playground"

 > As a user and developer of Lotus Notes for over a decade (before going .NET), I must have deserved the privilege of personal (Lotus) notes.

-IBM PC users remember (or not), that it was a time and a **word**, not Microsoft's one, but "Lotus" - a synonym for spreadsheet, text processor, calendar, E-Mail client, and collaboration tools.
+IBM PC users remember (or not) that it was a time and a **word**, not Microsoft's one, but "Lotus" - a synonym for spreadsheet, text processor, calendar, E-Mail client, and collaboration tools.

 The multiplatform groupware _Lotus Notes_, released at the turn of 1991, joined the best of academic IT from the 1980s with the youthful practices of the 1990s and promptly became of core value.

 Lotus Notes (henceforth also _LN_) paved the public road to diverse innovations: client-server, multirole/group certified access, doc-oriented DB, __**replication**__<sup>:star:</sup>, to name a few unique goodies.

-Devs and admins will mention authentic Rapid Application Development with clear installation/evaluation<sup>:raising_hand:</sup>.
+Devs and admins will mention authentic Rapid Application Development with fluent installation/evaluation<sup>:raising_hand:</sup>.

 Definitely, there were similar suites - legacy, alternative, or tailor-made - but this aquatic flower dominated the market garden ... until Microsoft began to broadly win its chunks of office software.